-Macedonia mining: The experts’ analysis – only investors will benefit from the new mines13.
-July 2017. / Mining
+Macedonia mining: The experts’ analysis – only investors will benefit from the new mines, Mining

 The Macedonian government still refuses to state which strategy it will apply for the southeast part of the country, where several concessions for geological explorations have already been granted, and there is a big chance that gold-copper mines Kazandol and Ilovica-Shtuka will be built.
 The citizens of Dojran and Gevgelija have already declared themselves to preserve the environment and against the new mines, and the citizens of Valandovo and Bosiljevo are also against the new mines and they fight for the possibility of declaring.
 Environmentalist and activists warned long ago that mines have a huge impact on the environment and possible effects on air, water and soil.

 Mines do not represent a viable economy, when exploitation is completed and resources are spent there are no prospects for the future, miners will lose their jobs and soil and environment will be out of use for decades, for which there are many examples from the past in Macedonia.
 South-East Macedonia is mainly a farming region, and in particular Strumica and Valandovo region are well-developed, which have higher incomes, and it is not clear who would ask to work in the mine for a lower salary.